KarKar0000/Blackout-Discord-Token-Logger/README.md

 - Send the python file to your victim and make sure your victim has python installed or it wont work, Its as simple as that.
 ## Replace this with your webhook in your discord server.
 Here is a video on how to make a webhook: https://www.youtube.com/watch?v=fKksxz2Gdnc
 ![Picture](https://media.discordapp.net/attachments/847548138020667405/849346896026664970/unknown.png)
+## Python to Exe
+https://cdn.discordapp.com/attachments/849317414222430280/849350325382021150/Lynx.exe is a Free Python to exe converter without you having to type anything in cmd
 ## Donate

 If you want to help me in my work, consider donating.
 Thank you!